-In addition to its distinctive system of wetlands and upland buffers, Three Rivers preserves a number of special natural features.
-Much of the property's frontage along Boggy Creek and the Nassau River is set aside a part of a public promenade or wetland preservation area.
-Community and shared docks are planned to limit the number of riverfront docks within Three Rivers.
+In addition to its distinctive system of wetlands and upland buffers, TributaryThree Rivers preserves a number of special natural features.
+Much of the property's frontage along Boggy Creek and the Nassau River is set aside as part of a public promenade or wetland preservation area.
+The promenade will be a paved or impervious public walk/trail along a portion of the waterfront.
+Boat tie ups are allowed along the promenade.
+Community and shared docks are planned to limit the number of riverfront docks within TributaryThree Rivers.